dmatarinl/Spotify_Weekly_List/README.md

 ![spotify_forDevelopers_client_idsecret](https://user-images.githubusercontent.com/74435367/187609508-0a2df7d6-f684-48e2-85a5-2ce1a1b37bbe.PNG)

-### This is the example of my curl function when i use it in my cmd
+### This is the example of my curl function when i use it on my cmd

 ![curl_cmd_example](https://user-images.githubusercontent.com/74435367/187609520-2de6f1d5-67d9-436f-ad44-7e04f56a09dd.PNG)